-Education, Training and Certification: Bachelor's Degree with some experience, Master's Degree often preferred.
-Graduate statistics may be required.
+Education, Training and Certification: Bachelor's Degree with some experience, Master's Degree often preferred, and usually necessary for higher classification positions.
+Master's degree will also often be favored for this position over bachelor's degrees, even when the position states base qualifications as bachelor's degree.